roaming97/website/src/routes/blog/posts/faq.md

 <br />

-I'm still at a pretty volatile state when it comes to balancing my hobbies and professional work, so I can't promise this question will remain answered like this forever.
+I'm still at a pretty volatile state when it comes to balancing my hobbies and professional work, so I can't promise this answer will be definitive, I might change it in the future.

 <br />